 Not sure if a Sales Playbook is right for you?
 Maybe you’re not sure if your sales team is big enough, or perhaps you don’t yet have a sales team, so what’s the point in creating a playbook, right?
 Or, it could be that you already have elements of a sales playbook that your customer teams are using, so are wondering how a Sales Playbook could help you.

-(Check out the Sales Playbook Template Pack to create your own sales playbook using our templates, guides and playbook resources.)
+(Check out the Sales Playbook Template to create your own sales playbook using our templates, guides and playbook resources.)

 1. All of your information is scattered across different documents, folders and videos.